debops/debops/docs/defaults-detailed.rst

   way – this is useful if you want to make sure that some network interfaces are ignored by the role.

-  If you use the ``dhcp`` interface layout, you might need to explicitly set the ``br0`` and ``br1`` bridge state to ``present`` because this interface layout will try to remove them by default.
+  If you use the ``dynamic`` interface layout, you might need to explicitly set the ``br0`` and ``br1`` bridge state to ``present`` because this interface layout will try to remove them by default.